versionpress/versionpress/docs/content/en/developer/plugin-support.md

 For **non-database actions**, this list is one of the arguments of the [`vp_force_action()`](https://github.com/versionpress/versionpress/blob/3b0b242b11804d39c838b15a21ffbd7a27b404b4/plugins/versionpress/public-functions.php#L18-L18) function.

-!!! note ""
-    As noted above, we'll be getting rid of this approach so this is temporary info.
+> As noted above, we'll be getting rid of this approach so this is temporary info.

 ## Database schema